 Choosing the correct species and sites are some of the most crucial decisions a culturist must make.

-Considerable effort have been directed toward the development of fish farms in the UK but not every species has proven easy to adapt for farming, as the suitabilty of a particular species can depend on a number of factors.
+Not every species has proven easy to adapt for farming, as the suitabilty can depend on a number of factors.
 These include market price, cost of production, site location, access to a cheap and reliable source of seed, species selection, growth rate, physiological robustness and resistance to disease.

-Seafish offers advice, guidance and resources to ensure that culturists make informed decisions when choosing species and sites.
-Browse our pages on:
+We offer advice, guidance and resources to ensure that culturists make informed decisions when choosing species and sites: